-How to Build a Plugin for InfluxDB 3 Processing Engine
+Intro to the InfluxDB 3 Processing Engine

-Session Date: Mar 26, 2026
+Session Date: Jul 30, 2026

-Time: 8:00am (PT) | 3:00pm (GMT)
+Time: 8:00am (PT) | 3:00pm (GMT) | 4:00pm (BST)

-In this training, you’ll learn how to build, deploy, and manage a Python plugin that runs directly within InfluxDB 3 Enterprise.
-We will demonstrate how to set up real-time data pipelines, configure trigger-based execution, and interact with external over HTTP.
+In this training, you’ll learn how to build, deploy, and manage a Python plugin that runs directly within InfluxDB 3.
+We will demonstrate how to set up real-time data pipelines, configure trigger-based execution, and interact with external systems over HTTP.
 Whether you’re looking to clean and reshape incoming data, schedule custom jobs, or trigger webhooks in response to changing metrics, the embedded Python Processing Engine gives you the flexibility to do it from within the database.

 What You’ll Learn: